oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     >**Note:** If the status of one or more paragraphs shows **ERROR**, reset your notebook connection as follows: Click the **Navigation** menu on the Notebook banner, and then select **Notebook Sessions**.
 On the **Notebook Sessions** page, select your notebook, and then click **Stop**.
 Next, re-run the notebook.

 6. Examine, run, and review the output of the remaining paragraphs, as desired.
 To run the entire notebook, click the **Run Paragraphs** icon on the notebook banner.
-A **Run all** confirmation message box is displayed.
+A **Run all paragraphs** confirmation message box is displayed.
 Click **Confirm**.

   ![Run all paragraphs](images/run-all-paragraph.png)

 The results of the code execution is displayed under the paragraph code.
 For query result sets, you can view the data as a table or a variety of chart types.

+You may now proceed to the next lab.

 ## Learn More